Sideko-Inc/sideko/docs/CLI.md

 ## `sideko sdk config`

-Manage SDK configs
+manage sdk configs

 **Usage:** `sideko sdk config <COMMAND>`

 ###### **Subcommands:**

-* `init` — Generate the default SDK configuration for an API
+* `init` — generate the default sdk configuration for an api
-* `sync` — Sync SDK configuration file with an API version
+* `sync` — sync sdk configuration file with an api version

 ## `sideko sdk config init`

-Generate the default SDK configuration for an API
+generate the default sdk configuration for an api

 **Usage:** `sideko sdk config init [OPTIONS] --api-name <API_NAME>`

 ###### **Options:**

-* `--api-name <API_NAME>` — API name or id e.g. my-api
+* `--api-name <API_NAME>` — api name or id e.g. my-api
-* `--api-version <API_VERSION>` — Generate config for specific version (e.g. `2.1.5`)
+* `--api-version <API_VERSION>` — generate config for specific version (e.g. `2.1.5`)

   Default value: `latest`
-* `--x-mods` — Use the `x-sideko-*` x-fields in OpenAPI to define the module structure/function names for the SDK
+* `--x-mods` — use the `x-sideko-*` x-fields in OpenAPI to define the module structure/function names for the SDK

-   Including this flag will cause the module config to be omitted from the generated config file.
+   including this flag will cause the module config to be omitted from the generated config file.
-* `--output <OUTPUT>` — Custom output path of SDK config (must be .yaml or .yml)
+* `--output <OUTPUT>` — custom output path of sdk config (must be .yaml or .yml)

   Default value: `./sdk-config.yaml`